 Black Friday always falls on the day after thanksgiving, an American holiday on the fourth Thursday of November.

-Amazon has also already begun their sales, with their Black Friday store opening on the 17th of November and closing at 23:59 on November 26th.
+Amazon has already begun their sales with their Countdown to Black Friday Sales, while their Black Friday store will open on Friday 22nd of November.
 They are someone to keep an eye on as they often have Lightning Deals, where limited quantities of a product are put on sale for a short amount of time, with Amazon Prime members getting early access.
-They are also offering daily deals everyday across the nine days of sales.
+They are also offering daily deals everyday across the sales.

 How can you protect yourself on Black Friday?

 Although Black Friday is a fantastic opportunity to get some great deals in time for Christmas it important to remember to protect yourself from dodgy deals whether shopping in store or online, especially your banking information when shopping online.

 It is worth noting that the best deals may not be in-store but online instead, as online shopping increases this year it is predicted that the deals online will grow both in quantity and value for money.
 So, make sure before you head out you check the deals on online retailers such as Amazon for what you are looking for.

 It is also worth doing your research to see which retailers will price match, John Lewis for example will match the price of Black Friday deals, although usually not online.
 This means that if you go in prepared with the sale prices other stores are offering you can get all your shopping done in one place for the best price.

 The cheapest deals aren’t always the best.
 There are often huge deals on electronics on Black Friday including products such as TV’s, but just because they have the biggest discount doesn’t mean they are the best quality, do your research of the brands and products before you go to buy so you can be sure you are getting what you are looking for.